rexrainbow/phaser3-rex-notes/docs/docs/ui-buttons.md

 - `orientation` : Main orientation of button game objects.
     - `'left-to-right'`, `'horizontal'`,`'h'`, `'x'`, or `0` : Arrange button game objects from left ot right.
     - `'top-to-bottom'`, `'vertical'`,`'v'`, `'y'`, or `1` : Arrange button game objects from top to bottom.
+- `rtl` :
+    - `true` : Layout children from right to left.
+    - `false` : Layout children from left to right.
+Default behavior.
+- `buttonsType` : Type/behavior of these buttons.
+    - `undefined` : No extra behavior, default value.
+    - `'checkboxes'` : Set these buttons to checkboxes.
+    - `'radio'` : Set these buttons to radio.
 - `background` : [Game object of background](ui-basesizer.md#background), optional.
 This background game object will be resized to fit the size of grid table.
 - `buttons` : Array of button game objects, or Space (`scene.rexUI.add.space()`).
 - `expand` : Set `true` to expand width, or height of buton game objects.